Fired man leaving office

 Speak with a Wrongful Termination Lawyer

 If you suspect your termination was based on discrimination, retaliation, or another protected class, contact an attorney immediately.
-A wrongful termination lawyer can build a strong case to help you obtain just compensation.
+Our lawyer can build a strong case to help you obtain just compensation.
 Our law firm can evaluate your wrongful termination case, and you won't have to pay any attorney fees unless we reach a favorable resolution.

 Contact our practice online to ask a question or request a consultation with attorney Dan Atkerson.
 You can also reach us in the greater Dallas area by phone: